gsangiolo/GU-ANLY-580-FALL-2021/assignments/assignment-2.md

     - all examples are drawn independently

     Which of these qualifying assumptions does word2vec break (many other LMs do too, as it turns)?

+    First of all, examples are not drawn independently.
+Word2Vec is powerful because it doesn't assume each word or n-gram is independent, but rather takes context into account when creating vectors to represent each token.
+This is also apparent whenever any part of speech processing is done on a language model, as context is needed to discern between "lead" and "lead" for example.
+    Word2Vec also takes information from the entire training corpus, not just from each individual example.
+This allows for a robust, context-driven language model, but it means that all examples are not drawn from the same distribution!

     *Hint: We make the Markov assumption in language modeling out of necessity; this doesn't mean that it reflects reality!*